jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 ![](Bike_Sharing_Cyclistic_Report_2024_02_15_v01_files/figure-gfm/tripduration-1.png)<!-- -->

 Although casual users use the app less frequently than annual members, they ride the bike longer.
-Most annual members are workers; they use Cyclistic mainly to commute to or from work.
-They ride bikes almost daily, but the length or duration is shorter than the casual users do.
+Most annual members are workers; They ride bikes almost daily, but the length or duration is shorter than the casual users.
 Casual users ride bikes for farther distance, because they pay the service for just one day or single trip, they leverage the benefits of the riding for longer time in a day.